 Tradies make up over 30% of the workforce according to Safe Work Australia and the most recent Census.
 That’s an impressive number, especially when you consider that many of them are running one of two million small businesses in Australia.

 Of that 30%, approximately 1.1 million people are classified as independent contractors.

 In Demand Tradies

-According to Indeed, in Australian cabinet makers and welders are the hardest trades to come by when it comes to filling a part time role.
+According to Indeed, in Australian cabinet makers and welders are the hardest trades to come by when it comes to filling a part-time role.
 These two are closely followed by plasterers and bricklayers.
 In a hot country, air conditioning engineers and mechanics will always be in demand, and the stats show that too, with these guys and girls being the fifth most in demand.
 Metal fabricators, auto mechanics, electricians, plumbers and carpenters round out the top 10.

-It’s no secret that working as a tradesperson is a lot of likely to result in an injury than an air-conditioned office job.
 The most common types of serious injury claims for tradies in the last five years are traumatic joint injuries, with more than 4 out of 10 tradies who get injured on the job suffering one of these nasty setbacks.